 9: Buttonholes On Knits

 These can be tricky and require a bit more patience.
 You must always use some kind of reinforcement.
 Even if the whole of the buttonhole area isn’t supposed to be interfaced I suggest you either iron or baste in place some small rectangles of interfacing behind the area for each buttonhole.
-On especially fluffy or nubby textures you may also need a tearaway stabiliser basted on top before you sew your buttonholes.
+On especially fluffy or nubby textures you may also need a tearaway stabiliser basted on the back before you sew your buttonholes.
 In my experience…if your machines buttonhole settings allow it and you aren’t using a tearaway stabiliser on top of your fabric …I suggest that a slightly longer stitch length than is normally required might be useful.
 On a knit fabric your machine foot might not move along as easily and you could end up with your foot getting a bit stuck.
 A slightly longer length could help with this.

 10: Thicker Fabrics

 Lastly, thick fabrics and seams can create a few problems.
 Be sure to grade all seams.
 Use a hammer to flatten stubborn edges and try using a hump-jumper or a folded piece of fabric behind or in front of your buttonhole foot to ensure it can move along easily.

 I can’t think of anything else to add to this list but if I do I’ll edit my post.
 And please feel free to mention your own tips in comments too.